 With Warmest Regards,

 Mardie Caldwell, C.O.A.P. is the Founder of Lifetime Adoption.
 She is an adoptive parent, the author of AdoptingOnline.com and Adoption: Your Step-by-Step Guide, and radio talk show host of “Let’s Talk Adoption…with Mardie Caldwell,” at LetsTalkAdoption.com.
 Mardie has written numerous articles on parenting, adoption, travel and finance.
-She and her husband have four children and live in Northern California.
+Mardie, her husband and children all live in Northern California.